RayanKashif69/Distributed-P2P-FileSharing/README.md

   - **With well-known hosts, updates are usually quicker.**

 - **Peer Dropout Handling**
-  If a peer becomes inactive, my implementation will eventually drop it from the `tracked peers` list and remove it from the `peersWithFile` mappings.
+  If a peer becomes inactive, my implementation will eventually drop it from the `tracked peers` list and remove it from the `peersWithFile` entry.
 - This cleanup happens after the timeout period.
+- i have a seperate thread handling the cleanup.

 ---

 ##  Synchronization Timing

 - **How long does it take?**
-  Metadata synchronization typically takes **20–60 seconds**, depending on network load and the responsiveness of peers.
+  Metadata synchronization typically takes a couple of seconds to happen but in other cases it could take **20–60 seconds**, depending on network load and the responsiveness of peers.

 - **How do I know it’s synchronized?**
   You will: